How robotics and automation could create new jobs in the new normal

 Even if automation doesn’t create many jobs off the bat, drones offer a glimpse into the way traditional roles may evolve, with field engineers gradually shifting into a completely new role.

 “We’ve definitely seen companies training their teams on new skill sets involving drones,” Winn said.
-“For example, ‘drone operator’ is a quickly growing job title — many field engineers are becoming drone operators as they have been wrapping drones into their roles more and more.
+“For example, ‘drone operator’ is a quickly growing job title.
+Many field engineers are becoming drone operators as they have been wrapping drones into their roles more and more.
 In agriculture, this means capturing live field data, applying chemicals with precision, and more.”

 Dimitri Onistsuk is the cofounder of Freedom Robotics, a San Francisco-based company that builds software to control and monitor fleets of robots.
 Onistsuk said he is seeing certain roles evolve, and companies may need to expand their workforce to include dedicated specialists.